Vyral/base-template/_posts/2018-06-22-get-an-instant-offer-on-your-st--george-home.md

 ***"I have expensive heirlooms.
 Do you think someone will steal them while in the home?"***

-***"I'm feeling pressured to get out of town, and I'm short on cash.
+***"I'm feeling pressured to get out of town, AND I'm short on cash.
 How am I going to make needed repairs to show and sell the properly?"***

 It's all fun and games watching folk sell their home on HGTV; it's entirely different when it comes time to actually do the work required to sell yours!